iter8-tools/docs/docs/getting-started/first-release.md

       labels:
         app.kubernetes.io/version: v0
     image: kennethreitz/httpbin
-    port: 80
     weight: 30
   - metadata:
       labels:
         app.kubernetes.io/version: v1
     image: kennethreitz/httpbin
-    port: 80
     weight: 70
   strategy: blue-green
 EOF
 ```

-Iter8 automatically reconfigures the routing (modifies the `VirtualService`) to distribute traffic between the versions based on the new weights.
+Iter8 automatically reconfigures the routing to distribute traffic between the versions based on the new weights.

 ### Verify routing

 You can verify the routing configuration by inspecting the `VirtualService` and/or by sending requests as described above.
-Seventy percent of requests will now be handled by the candidate version; the remaining thirty percent by the the primary version.
+Seventy percent of requests will now be handled by the candidate version; the remaining thirty percent by the primary version.

 ## Promote candidate